Information according to Section 243a(1) of the Austrian Commercial Code

-The Company’s accounting process is incorporated into the UNIQA Group accounting process.
-In addition to the SAP accounting system, a harmonised insurance-specific IT system is also used for the Company’s purposes.
+The company’s accounting process is incorporated into the UNIQA Group accounting process.
+In addition to the SAP accounting system, a harmonised insurance-specific IT system is also used for the company’s purposes.
 Compliance guidelines and manuals for company organisation, accounting and consolidation exist for the purpose of guaranteeing secure processes.

 Identification and control of risks

 The controls include both manual coordination and comparison routines, as well as the acceptance of system configurations for connected IT systems.
-New risks and control weaknesses in the accounting process are quickly reported to management so that they can undertake corrective measures.
+New risks and control weaknesses in the accounting process are quickly reported to management so that it can undertake corrective measures.
 The procedure for the identification and control of risks is evaluated on a regular basis by an external independent auditor.

 Information and communication

 Deviations from expected results and evaluations are monitored by means of monthly reports and key figures, and they form the foundation of information provided to management on an ongoing basis.
-The management review that is based on this information, and the approval of the processed data, form the foundation of further treatment in the Company’s financial statements.
+The management review that is based on this information, and the approval of the processed data, form the foundation of further treatment in the company’s financial statements.